-For example, when 1 million users are affected for 3 hours, then the incident may be included in annual summary reporting.
+For example, when half a million users are affected for 2 hours, then the incident should be included in annual summary reporting.

 7 Incident report template

 In this section we describe incident report fields which should be used by NRAs when submitting incident reports to ENISA and the EC, as part of annual summary reporting.